restic/restic.github.io/_posts/2015-09-12-restic-foundation1-cdc.md

 {% endhighlight %}

 Again we've instructed restic to backup 100MiB of data, but in this case restic was much faster and finished the job in less than a second.
-Restic would have also been able to efficiently backup a file that was renamed or even moved to a different directory by the way.
+By the way, restic would have also been able to efficiently backup a file that was renamed or even moved to a different directory.

 Looking at the repository size we can already guess that it is still about 100MiB, since we didn't really add any new data: